 1. Walking promotes our blood circulation, regulates our blood pressure and lowers our risk of coronary heart disease.

 2. Walking also reduces joint pain after hysterectomy.
 Tough, it may be painful when you first start walking, you will soon notice the difference.
 It will decrease stiffness, keeps your joints moving and strengthen the muscles around the joints.

-3. Walking will assist your weight loss efforts.
-After your 6 week post-operative period you can start a more intense walking program.
+3. Walking will help your weight loss efforts.
+After your 6 weeks post-operative period you can start a more intense walking program.
 Speed interval walking is an excellent way to burn calories fast and loose that fat around the waist.

 4. Walking will lift your mood when you are feeling anxious or depressed after hysterectomy.
 Regular walks will give you new energy, clear your mind and make you more alert.

 5. If you are having problems with constipation after hysterectomy walking is a must.
 It stimulates the muscles of your digestive tract and helps you have regular bowel movements.

 Other low-impact exercises after hysterectomy

 When can you go swimming after a hysterectomy?

 This is something you will have to discuss with your doctor.
 Relaxed swimming is a low impact exercise that provides an entire body workout without putting stress on your abdominals.
 Most doctors will let you swim when your stitches have dissolved and your wound is fully healed.
 This is usually around two weeks after the surgery.

 Most swimming pools contain chlorine that will kill harmful bacteria so the risk of infection is very low.
 Other doctors insist you should delay swimming until your 6 weeks checkup.
 They argue there may still be light bleeding during the recovery period and the inner incision (vaginal cuff) may not have completely healed.